 What Vehicles Are Involved?

-The cars that have been included in the scope of the new investigations include Hyundai’s 2011-2014 Sonata and Santa Fe, Kia’s 2011-2014 Optima and Sorento and Kia’s 2012-2015 Soul.
-So far, the South Korea-based automakers have received about 3,125 reports of fires that were not triggered by a crash, NHTSA reports.
+The cars included in the new investigations’ scope include Hyundai’s 2011-2014 Sonata and Santa Fe, Kia’s 2011-2014 Optima and Sorento and Kia’s 2012-2015 Soul.
+According to NHTSA reports, South Korean-based automakers have received about 3,125 reports of fires not caused by a collision.
 The agency’s files show one documented death linked to this auto defect.

-Federal safety regulators say the probe will evaluate the scope, frequency and potential safety-related consequences of the alleged defects relating to the fires.
-Initially, the center asked the agency to examine the Optima, Sorento, Sonata and Santa Fe vehicles in June 2018 and then added the Soul to the list of problematic vehicles in the next month.
+Federal safety regulators say the probe will evaluate the scope, frequency, and potential safety-related consequences of the alleged defects related to the fires.
+In June 2018, the center asked the agency to examine the Optima, Sorento, Sonata, and Santa Fe vehicles.
+Then, in the next month, the Soul was added to the list of problematic vehicles.
 The group has also asked Congress to investigate these fires.

 Kia Fire in Southern California

 Barely a day after NHTSA announced this investigation, Los Angeles resident Jessica Hernandez said her 2015 Kia Forte erupted in flames as she, her mother, 16-year-old son, and boyfriend were driving from Manhattan Beach to Lynwood.
-Hernandez said as she was driving on the freeway, she noticed other drivers waving at her.
+Hernandez said she noticed other drivers waving at her as she was driving on the freeway.

 Her car stalled and then smoke began to pour in through the air conditioning vent.
-They were all able to get out of the car safely before it fully became engulfed in flames.
+They could all get out of the car safely before it fully became engulfed in flames.
 But the family is clearly shaken and has been left terrified over their experience.
-However, Hernandez’s Forte is not included in NHTSA’s investigation announced this week.
+However, Hernandez’s Forte is not included in NHTSA’s investigation, which was announced this week.

 Time for a Comprehensive Recall

 Both Hyundai and Kia have dragged their feet for way too long.
 We’ve seen too many reports in the media about drivers and their passengers having close calls with these vehicles spontaneously erupting into flames.
-NHTSA along with the automakers needs to be expeditious in examining all vehicles that have these issues, recall and repairing them.
+NHTSA, along with the automakers, needs to be expeditious in examining all vehicles that have these issues, recalling them, and repairing them.
 Too many lives hang in the balance here.

-If you or a loved one has been injured as a result of these Hyundai and Kia vehicle fires, please contact an experienced auto defect lawyer to obtain more information about pursuing your legal rights.
+If you or a loved one has been injured due to these Hyundai and Kia vehicle fires, don’t hesitate to get in touch with an experienced auto defect lawyer to obtain more information about pursuing your legal rights.

 Sources: https://www.npr.org/2019/04/02/708986625/federal-auto-regulator-to-investigate-hyundai-kia-vehicle-fires